What Are the Differences Between a Will and a Living Trust?

 A living trust is a legal document that is created during your lifetime, and it takes effect as soon as it is signed by all relevant parties.
 The trust is funded by real estate, investments, checking and savings accounts, and other financial assets.
 You’ll manage these assets during your lifetime (unless you’ve named someone else the trustee).
 When establishing a trust, you can choose between either a revocable trust or an irrevocable living trust.

-- Irrevocable living trusts are far less common since they cannot be altered once they’ve been signed.
-Once funded, the property in the trust is left in the control of the trustee.
+- Irrevocable living trusts are far less common.
+You can’t change a living trust once you leave your signature.
+After the transaction is complete, the control of the property is left in the control of the trustee.
 These kinds of trusts can be beneficial for some high net worth clients, but most people will find that a revocable living trust will better suit their needs.

 Will and Living Trust Differences